 Above the Vltava’s left bank in Hradčany.
 Its position affords visitors a beautiful panorama stretching from Vyšehrad all the way to the Rudolfinum.

 The so-called Strakova Academy, a new Baroque building and the current seat of the Czech government, is situated beneath Prague Castle.
 From 1896 this building was used as a student dormitory for the poorer sons of the Czech aristocracy.
 It became the seat of ministerial and state representatives after the emergence of the independent Czechoslovak Republic in 1918.

 The summit of Petřín hill in the Lesser Town can be easily reached via a funicular.
 Petřín hill is dominated by the Petřín tower, which bears a resemblance to the famous Eiffel Tower.
 After an ascent of 299 steps, visitors reach the lookout area, which offers splendid panoramic views over Prague.

 The metronome at Letná park is visible from as far away as the river.
 It was erected at the beginning of the 1990s and measures 25 metres.

 The river can be crossed either at Charles Bridge or at Čechův bridge.

 Čechův Bridge was built in 1908 and is the only iron-arched bridge in Prague.
 Four of the bridge’s statues, sculpted by Antonín Popp, are perched atop 17-metre columns and are visible from afar.
-Two of the sculptures (facing against the current of the Vltava) represent firebearers.
-A second pair, looking in the direction of the current, are six-headed hydras bearing the symbol of Prague.
+Two of the sculptures (facing against the current of the Vltava) represent forebearers.
+A second pair, looking in the current direction, is six-headed hydras bearing the symbol of Prague.